All Episodes

 My point is actually directed here at the Republicans.

-Stop worrying about all of these ifs.
+Stop worrying about all of these ifs and stop worrying about polls.

-You just won a landslide election.
+You just want a landslide election.

 How can that not matter?

-How can winning a landslide election be simply erased in their minds by the presence of a poll.
+How can winning a landslide election be simply erased in their minds by the presence of a poll?

 So that's why I'm spending so much time on this, as well as trying to make everybody understand, help everybody to understand what just went down.